When we think of fall foliage, we rarely expect to see any in Southern California.

-If you are looking for a cute place to stay in the Big Bear Lake, you can read more about the Honey Bear Cabin here.
+If you are looking for a cute place to stay in Big Bear Lake, you can read more about the Honey Bear Cabin here.

 Go To A Pumpkin Patch

 One of the cutest activities that you can do in Big Bear in the fall is to go to the Pumpkin Patch at Bear Valley Farms.

 Bear Valley Farms is located on the east side of Big Bear Lake.
-Throughout the year this farm is used for horse camps and riding lessons but in fall they also set up a pumpkin patch for the Big Bear Lake community.
+Throughout the year this farm is used for horse camps and riding lessons but in the fall they also set up a pumpkin patch for the Big Bear Lake community.

 The Bear Valley Farms Pumpkin Patch is open on Saturdays from 11 am to 3 pm and costs $10 to enter.
 The entrance ticket includes a variety of activities from a petting zoo and hayrides to a haunted house and plenty of cute photo-op spots with pumpkins and haystacks.